 Luxury can be found nearby at the critically acclaimed destination spa, The Lodge at Woodloch.
-Children must be 16 and older to stay here, however, but guests of the family resort can book experiences at the spa.
-In addition to standard spa options in fitness and nutrition, the Lodge at Woodloch offers art and creative classes as meditation and mindfulness instruction for true holistic well-being.
+Children must be 16 and older to stay here.
+But guests of the family resort can book experiences at the spa.
+In addition to standard spa options in fitness and nutrition, the Lodge at Woodloch offers art and creative classes.
+Meditation and mindfulness instruction teaches true well-being.

 Vermont’s Tyler Place Family Resort opened its doors to family travelers in 1933 looking for an old-fashioned and outdoorsy bonding experience with loved ones.
 Today, Tyler Place offers a modernized update to old-fashioned fun from swimming to pony rides along with canoeing, tennis, water sports, a robust kids’ clubs, and evening programs dedicated to adult time.

 Families make friends with other guests and rebook the following seasons for the same weeks.
-Some weeks are known for the New York crowd, or the Washington crowd, so check with the resort about which week fit best for you.
+Some weeks are unofficially known as the New York crowd, or the DC crowd.
+Check with the resort about which week best fits you.

-Unlike typical resorts, Tylor Place customized and designed their accommodations with families in mind including parents’ bedrooms with a queen or king sized bed and multiple bedrooms for kids and family reunions.
-Private cottages, Inn and guesthouse suites offer a variety of accommodations to fit the size and privacy needs of different families.
+Unlike many resorts, Tyler Place designed their accommodations with families in mind.
+Parents’ bedrooms with a queen or king-sized bed come with multiple bedrooms for kids.
+The private cottages, inn, and guesthouse suites offer a variety to fit the privacy needs of different families.

-Tyler Place’s all-inclusive rates include a cottage, studio, or family suite accommodations along with three daily meals, kids’ programs, sports like windsurfing and kayaking, access to recreational facilities including heated indoor and outdoor swimming, fishing trips, pony rides, and evening entertainment.
-Bikes are also available for each family member during a stay.
+All-inclusive rates include a cottage, studio, or family suite accommodations along with three daily meals.
+The kids’ programs, windsurfing and kayaking, heated indoor and outdoor swimming, fishing, and evening entertainment.
+Bikes and pony rides are also available for each family member during a stay.